Khan/genqlient/README.md

 ## Tests

-`go test ./...` does some perfunctory tests.
+`go test ./...` tests code generation.
 (This is run by GitHub Actions.)

 `make example` tests that everything wires up to a real API correctly.